Regulus missile submarines: Regulus missile development and submarine use

 The Navy had been experimenting with guided missiles since 1945, using the JB-2 Loon, an American copy of the German V-1.
 In 1947, a pair of Balao-class submarines, USS Carbonero and USS Cusk, were converted to allow operation of the JB-2, and a test program of submarine launches of the weapon began which ran until 1953.

-The Regulus missile itself was 30 ft long, 4 ft in diameter, had a wingspan of 10 ft, and weighed between 10,000 and 12,000lb (4,500 and 5,400 kg).
+The Regulus missile itself was 30 ft long, 4 ft in diameter, had a wingspan of 10 ft, and weighed between 10,000 and 12,000 lb (4,500 and 5,400 kg).
 Guidance was provided by remote control, with at least two control stations required for operation of the weapon, which could be installed on submarines, ships or chase aircraft.
 The first Regulus launch took place in March 1951, using a specially converted test missile fitted with an undercarriage to allow for easy recovery.
 At the same time, the Navy began consideration of the use of submarines armed with cruise missiles, and in 1953 recommissioned a World War II vintage Gato-class submarine, USS Tunny, for conversion into its first cruise missile submarine.
 Tunny was initially employed as a more advanced testbed for the use of cruise missiles from submarines than the previous boats, Carbonero and Cusk, as she was fitted with a specially designed missile hangar located aft of her sail.
 This pressurised, watertight installation allowed Tunny to be able to submerge with the missiles on board, and was connected via an access trunk to the boat itself, allowing the missiles to be prepared while the submarine was still under water.